What is artificial intelligence

 Answer

-Artificial intelligence (AI) refers to computer systems or algorithms designed to perform tasks that typically require human intelligence, such as learning, reasoning, and problem-solving 12.
+Artificial intelligence (AI) refers to computer systems designed to perform tasks that typically require human intelligence, such as learning, reasoning, and problem-solving 12.

-Artificial intelligence (AI) encompasses the development of computer systems capable of executing tasks that usually necessitate human intelligence, including learning, reasoning, problem-solving, perception, and decision-making 12.
-These systems are engineered to analyze data, recognize patterns, and make informed decisions, thereby automating processes and enhancing efficiency across various domains.
-For instance, AI applications are prevalent in search engines, recommendation systems, virtual assistants, and autonomous vehicles 12.
+Artificial intelligence (AI) encompasses computer systems capable of executing tasks that usually necessitate human intelligence, including learning, reasoning, problem-solving, perception, and decision-making 12.
+These systems are engineered to analyze large datasets, recognize patterns, and make informed decisions or predictions, thereby automating processes and enhancing efficiency across various domains 12.

-AI is categorized into two primary types: narrow AI and general AI.
-Narrow AI, also known as weak AI, is designed to perform specific tasks, such as facial recognition or language translation, and operates within a limited scope 12.
-In contrast, general AI, or strong AI, aims to exhibit human-like cognitive abilities, enabling machines to understand, learn, and apply knowledge across a wide range of tasks 12.
-While narrow AI is currently prevalent, the pursuit of general AI remains a significant area of research and development 12.
+AI technologies are categorized into two primary types: narrow AI and general AI.
+Narrow AI, also known as weak AI, is designed to perform specific tasks, such as facial recognition or internet searches, and operates within a limited scope 12.
+In contrast, general AI, or strong AI, aims to replicate human-like cognitive abilities, enabling machines to understand, learn, and apply knowledge across diverse tasks and contexts 12.